varughese/course-graph-generator/README.md

 ```

 There are a lot of edge cases.
 For example, in Spring 2020, the Film Studies classes had the code `FILMST`.
 Then, In Fall 2020, they changed to use `FMST`.
 Some classes are only offered in the fall, some in the spring, etc. And on the website, the prequisite strings are always so inconsitent, so it is hard to build a parser for them.

+## Visualization
+After scraping the appropiate course data, the `dagre-d3` library is used to actually display these as SVGs.